TobikoData/sqlmesh/docs/api/notebook.md

 # Notebook

 SQLMesh supports JupyterLabs and Databricks Notebooks.
-Magics are loaded automatically and use the variable `context`
+Magics are loaded automatically and use the variable `context`.

 ```python
 from sqlmesh import Context